5c0r/live-then-learn/Thoughts/PIM.md

 I need some experts to discuss about this , of course

 #### Decision making
-- Apparently the price is always the first
+- Apparently the price is always the first criteria to be taken into account.
+But what about the value PIM does bring to you ?
+- This is another layer between for ERP to any client-facing ( E-Commerce ) , does it facilitate your current process ?
+- How many integration are needed , inbound/outbound ?
+- Can you live with the above *could be improved* ?